Alcohol Licensing Agencies

 - is located at Rotorua Lakes Council and is part of the functions Council performs

-- considers and determines all uncontested applications for on-licences, off-licences, club licences, renewals, variations, redefinitions, temporary authorities and managers' certificates
+- considers and determines all licence applications including new, renewal and variation applications; for on-licences, off-licences, club licences, special licences, temporary authorities and managers' certificates

 Alcohol Regulatory and Licensing Authority (ARLA)

-The Alcohol Regulatory and Licencing Authority (ARLA), is the national body for liquor licensing, and consists of a:
+The Alcohol Regulatory and Licensing Authority (ARLA), is the national body for alcohol licensing, and consists of a:

 - District Court Judge (who is the Chairperson);